FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/consensus/pbft.md

 PBFT consensus process mainly contains 2 threads:

-- PBFTSealer: PBFT sealer thread taking transaction out of txPool, encapsulating the sealed block into PBFT Prepare package and sending the package to PBFTEngine;
+- PBFTSealer: PBFT sealer thread takes transaction out of txPool, encapsulating the sealed block into PBFT Prepare package and sending the package to PBFTEngine;

-- PBFTEngine: PBFT consensus thread receiving PBFT consensus message packet from PBFT sealer or P2P network to finish consensus process, writing the consensused block to blockchain and deleting the transaction from txPool, Blockverifier executes block.
+- PBFTEngine: PBFT consensus thread receives PBFT consensus message packet from PBFT sealer or P2P network.
+And then, consensus process will be completed after Blockverifier has executed block.
+The block will be reached a consensus and to be part of blockchain.
+In the end, transactions will be deleted from txPool.

 ## 3. Core process